Tamschi/Asteracea/CONTRIBUTING.md

 ### CI

 This repository uses fairly extensive CI to make sure everything is in order.
-Travis CI will automatically build and test your pull requests.
+GitHub Actions will automatically build and test your pull requests.

 **I recommend working on branches with a `-` or `/` in their name.**
 The CI is configured slightly differently for them to make WIP code a bit easier.